infojunkie/ireal-musicxml/doc/irealpro.md

 - [iReal Pro File Format](https://www.irealpro.com/ireal-pro-file-format)
 - [`ireal-renderer`](https://github.com/daumling/ireal-renderer)

-## Application model and playback algorithm
+## Application model
 - iReal Pro sheets are made of rows of cells
-- Each cell can contain a chord and other music annotations such as barlines, time signature, repeats, etc.
+- Each cell can be empty or can contain a chord and other music annotations such as barlines, time signature, repeats, etc.
 - A row contains exactly 16 cells and barlines can be placed on any cell - one cell does NOT correspond to one beat!
 - The iReal Pro sequencer generates a playback sequence and detects illegal input (e.g. too many chords in a bar)